GelLiNN/ezpa_public/README.md

-#Front-end website codebase for ezpa
+#Front-end website codebase for EZPA
+For medical prescriptions and procedures.
 ##This is the place for:
--visual updates
+-visual updates to public facing site.
--functional updates
+-functional updates to public facing site.
--dependency updates
+-dependency updates to public facing site.

+copyright 2016 EZPA